skpomerv/data1201/lab9/README.md

 Make a function at the end of your .bashrc file.
 1. The name should be `newdir`
-2. Have it create the new directory specified by the arguments
+2. Have it create the new directory specified by the argument of the function
+    1. Hint: arguments are accessed the same way as you do when you call a bash script, using `$#`, `$@`, and `$1` through `$n`
 3. Then, have it cd into the directory.

+Note: Functions behave similar to sub-file, but variables set inside of a local function can be preceded by the word "local" to limit the scope of the function.

 This is a small function that makes a new directory and enters it in one go!
-Add a picture of your bashrc again, and save it as "environmentvar2.png" or "environmentvar2.jpg".
+Add a picture of the function at the end your bashrc, and save it as "environmentvar2.png" or "environmentvar2.jpg".